Rob Dibble: Playing career

 Dibble was drafted by the Cincinnati Reds in the first round of the second phase of the 1983 MLB draft, and he made his debut with the Reds on June 29, 1988.

 On June 4, 1989, Dibble threw an immaculate inning when he struck out all three batters on nine total pitches, occurring in the eighth inning of a 5–3 win over the San Diego Padres.
 During his career, Dibble was known for his temper.
-During a game in July 1989, he hit Mets second basemen Tim Teufel in the back with a pitch; Teufel then charged Dibble, causing a bench-clearing brawl.
+During a game in July 1989, he hit Mets second basemen Tim Teufel in the back with a pitch; Teufel then charged the mound, causing a bench-clearing brawl.

 Dibble was an MLB All-Star in 1990 and 1991, and was the 1990 NLCS Most Valuable Player (along with fellow "Nasty Boy" Randy Myers).
 In 1990, Dibble and the Reds won the World Series by beating the Oakland Athletics in four consecutive games.

 After saving a game in April 1991 despite giving up two runs in relief, Dibble threw a baseball 400 feet into the center-field seats at Cincinnati, inadvertently striking a woman.
 He was also involved in a brawl in 1991 with Astros shortstop Eric Yelding.
 Later in the 1991 season, he threw a baseball into the back of Cubs outfielder Doug Dascenzo as he ran down the first base line and was subsequently ejected from the game.

 On June 23, 1992, Dibble recorded his 500th career strikeout in fewer innings—368—than any other pitcher in modern baseball history up to that point (Aroldis Chapman later passed him).
 After a September 18 game saw the Reds win without needing Dibble on the mound, the post-game interview of team manager Lou Piniella led to a scuffle when Dibble disagreed with Piniella's assessment that Dibble wasn't used because of a "bad shoulder".
 The two shoved each other in front of cameras that saw both of them have to visit team owner Marge Schott and management to go with an apology.